The Ultimate In Birding Tours

 Western Mexico: Day 12 After a final morning on the volcanoes we will head to Colima for an overnight stay.

-Late in the afternoon, we will visit the arid thorn-forest of the Balsas drainage which surrounds the city.
-As the temperatures cool in the late afternoon we will seek out the well-marked endemic Black-chested Sparrow.
-Other species we may encounter include Ash-throated Flycatcher, Rufous-naped Wren, and, with luck, the elusive Lesser Ground Cuckoo.
+Late in the afternoon, we will visit the arid thorn forest of the Balsas drainage which surrounds the city.
+As the temperatures cool in the late afternoon we will seek out the beautiful endemic Orange-breasted Bunting and the well-marked endemic Black-chested Sparrow.
+Other species we may encounter include Ash-throated Flycatcher, the endemic Sclater’s Wren, and, with luck, the elusive Lesser Ground Cuckoo.
 After dark, our main target is the large and endemic Balsas Screech Owl.
 Gruff hooting should reveal its presence and enable us to spotlight this enigmatic species.

 Western Mexico: Day 13 After some final birding in the Colima area we shall make our way to the pleasant coastal town of Barra de Navidad for a two nights stay.